-On July 26th, Daiei’s hugely underrated Daimajin Trilogy gets a Limited Edition Blu-ray release from Arrow and the digital version can currently be watched on ARROW.
-It comes just a few months after two distinct eras of the studio’s Godzilla-baiting kaiju superstar Gamera also received the Blu-ray treatment across two distinct periods: the mid-‘60s Showa era at the height of the giant monster boom, and the series’ highpoint with the Heisei revival of the ‘90s.
+On July 26th 2021, Daiei’s hugely underrated Daimajin Trilogy received a Limited Edition Blu-ray release from Arrow and the digital version can currently be watched on ARROW.
+It came just a few months after two distinct eras of the studio’s Godzilla-baiting kaiju superstar Gamera also received the Blu-ray treatment across two distinct periods: the mid-‘60s Showa era at the height of the giant monster boom, and the series’ highpoint with the Heisei revival of the ‘90s.
 All our Gamera titles can also be found in all their glory on ARROW.

 With so many kaiju (“strange creatures” in Japanese) now out to do battle in glorious high definition, Arrow put Japan’s beastly silver screen heroes and villains to test in the form of the ultimate hypothetical battle royale.
 Three leading studios.
 Ten oversized creatures.
 And more radioactive scuffles than we care to count.
 There can only be one winner…

 Using a mixture of scientific data, historical research and behavioural analysis, we did the hard work to determine which kaiju would end up the last man standing.
 Who is the most formidable of them all?
 The results are as thrilling as they sound.

 Nikkatsu Studio is best known for works by Shōhei Imamura and Seijun Suzuki, as well as Teruo Ishii’s Blind Woman’s Curse and a range of raunchy pinku eiga.
 But their sole kaiju effort, 1967’s Gappa the Triphibian Monster, didn’t really give the titular ancient reptilian birds much of a chance to prove themselves.